-7.4 Tensioning the blade

-a blade and if you should buy a blade tension gauge.
+7.4 Tensioning the bladeThere are a lot of opinions on how to tension a blade and if you should buy a blade tension gauge.
 Before you purchase a blade tension gauge, note the following points: Most blade tension gauges are fitted to the blade and measure the amount the blade stretches when you tension it.
 Each blade manufacturer uses a different type of steel with different tensile strength.
 This means that each type of steel has a different rate of stretch.
 For example, if you buy a tension gauge from one blade manufacturer, it is designed for use on their blades, or range of blades, and will not necessarily give you accurate readings in lbs/ square inch on another manufacturer's blades because their blades stretch at a different rate.
 In reality, there is nothing quite as quick or as accurate as experience.
 Your machine is fitted with a blade tension indicator, which measures the deflection of the tension spring on the upper flywheel.
-We recommend that you use it only as a general guide and use one of the following tensioning procedures to tension the blade.
+We recommend that you use it only as a general guide and use one of the following

 Looking at the top wheel, place your finger at the 9 o'clock position.
-Move your finger down 6", and, using moderate pressure with your thumb, press on the flat of the blade.
-You should get 3/16" to 1/4" of deflection.
+Move your finger down 15cm, and, using moderate pressure with your thumb, press on the flat of the blade.
+You should get 4 to 6 of deflection.
 Refit all the guards and close the doors.
 Replace the table insert and check that the blade moves freely through the table insert.
-Check that all wrenches and loose parts are removed from the machine.
+Check that all wrenches and loose parts are removed from the machine

 Plug the machine into the power.
 Turn the machine on for a second and switch off.
 Watch how the blade runs.
 If the blade tracks well, then run the machine at full power.
-If the blade tracking needs adjustment, repeat adjustment.
+If the